Bridging the Imitation Gap by Adaptive Insubordination: Introduction

-How does use of a privileged expert influence the student policy?
-We show that training an agent to imitate such an expert results in a policy which marginalizes out the privileged information.
-This can result in a student policy which is sub-optimal, and even near-uniform, over a large collection of states.
-We call this discrepancy between the expert policy and the student policy the \emph{imitation gap}.
-To overcome this imitation gap, prior work often uses stage-wise training: IL is used to `warm start' learning and subsequent reward-based RL algorithms, such as proximal policy optimization (PPO), are used for fine-tuning \citep{Lowe2020}.
-While this strategy is often successful, the following example shows that it can fail dramatically. \begin{example}[Poisoned Doors] Suppose an agent is presented with $N\geq 3$ doors $d_1,\ldots,d_N$.
-As illustrated in~\figref{fig:babyai-tasks-poisoned-doors} (for $N=4$), opening $d_1$ requires entering an unknown but fixed code of length $M$.
-Successful code entry results in a guaranteed reward of $1$, otherwise the reward is $0$.
-Since the code is unknown to the agent, it would have to learn the code.
+\begin{example}[Poisoned Doors] Suppose an agent is presented with $N\geq 3$ doors $d_1,\ldots,d_N$.
+As illustrated in~\figref{fig:babyai-tasks-poisoned-doors} (for $N=4$), opening $d_1$ requires entering an unknown fixed code of length $M$.
+Successful code entry results in a reward of $1$, otherwise the reward is $0$.
+Since the code is unknown to the agent, it would need to learn the code by trial and error.
 All other doors can be opened without a code.
-For some randomly chosen $2 \leq j \leq N$ (sampled each episode), the reward behind $d_j$ is $2$ but for all $i\in\{2, \ldots,N\}\setminus j$ the reward behind $d_i$ is $-2$.
-Without knowledge of $j$, the optimal policy is to always enter the correct code to open $d_1$ obtaining an expected reward of $1$.
+For some randomly chosen $2 \leq j \leq N$ (sampled each episode), the reward behind $d_j$ is $2$ but for all $i\in\{2, \ldots,N\}\setminus \{j\}$ the reward behind $d_i$ is $-2$.
+Without knowing $j$, the optimal policy is to always enter the correct code to open $d_1$ obtaining an expected reward of $1$.
 In contrast, if the expert is given the privileged knowledge of the door $d_j$ with reward 2, it will always choose to open this door immediately.
-It is easy to see that an agent without knowledge of $j$ attempting to imitate such an expert will learn open a door among $d_2,\ldots, d_N$ uniformly at random obtaining an expected return of $-2\cdot(N-3)/(N-1)$.
-Training with reward-based RL after this `warm start' is strictly worse than starting without it: the agent needs to unlearn its policy and then, by chance, stumble into entering the correct code for door $d_1$, a practical impossibility when $M$ is large. \end{example}
+It is easy to see that an agent without knowledge of $j$ attempting to imitate such an expert will learn to open a door among $d_2,\ldots, d_N$ uniformly at random obtaining an expected return of $-2\cdot(N-3)/(N-1)$.
+In this setting, training with reward-based RL after a `warm start' with IL is strictly worse than starting without it: the agent needs to unlearn its policy and then, by chance, stumble into entering the correct code for door $d_1$, a practical impossibility when $M$ is large. \end{example}